SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 6. Adding an observation to an aggregate requires that the user has `read` permissions on that observation.

-7. Reading a the full values of an aggregate requires `read_values` permissions on all of it's constituent observations.
+7. Reading the full values of an aggregate requires `read_values` permissions on all of it's constituent observations.
 A partial aggregate value will be returned to users.